 6% of people above 55 dBA

-Northern South Glens Falls sounds about 79% louder than Eastern South Glens Falls to the human ear, a 8.4 dBA gap.
+To the human ear, noise in southwestern South Glens Falls sounds about 100% louder than in southeastern South Glens Falls, a 10.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Saratoga Rd Us-9 do you need to be?